ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/notes-feature.md

 - Take what you have learned so far and add a whole new feature
 - Use some Ionic Framework components we have not seen yet, including:
-- The modal overlay, various form elements, and the sliding Ion Item
+- The modal overlay, various form elements, and the sliding IonItem

 ## Overview

 Let's take what we've learned so far to add a whole new feature to our application.
 Specifically, we will add the "Tasting Notes" feature.
-In addition to exercising some skills we have already learned such as creating models, data service singletons, components, and pages, we will also use some Ionic Framework components we have not seen yet.
+In addition to exercising some skills we have already learned such as creating models, hooks, components, and pages, we will also use some Ionic Framework components we have not seen yet.

 ## Prelimary Items

 Before we move onto new stuff, there are a couple of preliminary items that we need to get out of the way first:

 - Create a data model
-- Create a data service singleton that performs HTTP requests
-- Create a hook to abstract our data service singleton from component logic
+- Create a hook that interacts with our back end service

 These are a couple things we have done multiple times now, so I will just give you the code to move things along.
 If you are still unsure on these items though, please review the code that is provided here.

 ### The `TastingNote` Model

-Add the following model in `src/models/TastingNote.ts` and make sure to update the barrel file accordingly:
+Add the following shared model `TastingNote` and make sure to update the barrel file accordingly:

+**`src/shared/models/TastingNote.ts`**

 ```TypeScript
 export interface TastingNote {